Pratiksha-Rajpurohit/WeatherApplication/README.md

 data class Main(val temp: Double)
 ```

-# Contributing
-Contributions are welcome!
-To contribute:

-* Fork the repository.
-* Create a new branch (git checkout -b feature-branch).
-* Commit your changes (git commit -m 'Add new feature').
-* Push to the branch (git push origin feature-branch).
-* Open a pull request.
 # Contact
 For any questions or suggestions, please open an issue on GitHub or contact the repository owner at rajpurohitpratiksha123@gmail.com.